i-william-hr/ServerDashboard/README.md

 # ServerDashboard

+- Description:

 This is a python app that provides a nice simple webinterface to monitor linux servers and services, using only SSH and few apt packages on targets.

-See Py and Json file for config (Minimum PY: SSH key, User/Pass or Token - Minimum JSON: Name, IP/Host, SSH User, Country code)

 The data is updated every 300 seconds by SSH from each host and the interface refreshes all 120 seconds.